 BI 266 Biology of Aging

 Considers characteristics of the aging process utilizing the newest theories based upon dynamics, function and metabolic regulations, disease and the acceleration of the aging process.
+Offered every 3 years.
+3 credits.

 BI 271 Basic Kinesiology